HarisWasti/MovieRec_final/scrtipt/README.md

 tfidf_matrix
 user_movie_ratings

-they are all located in the matrix zip file
+The files are too big to store in Github